My trip in 2022

 The travel report was only recorded in January 2023.
 Luckily, I write a diary when I'm out and about so nothing gets forgotten.

-After the visit to Grang, there was another day break in Kathmandu before we got back in the jeep.
+After visiting Grang , there was another day break in Kathmandu before we got back into the jeep.

 A lot has changed in the region.
 Villages were merged into districts, Phulkharkha, where the school is, is now the main town (center city).
 As you drove past you could see that many new buildings were being built.
 But this also means a lot more comfort for the people here - if there is now a small hospital nearby, visits to the authorities can be completed without having to walk for hours.